Walkthrough

 Optionally, a new policy can be created in the Policies area.
 The default policies can also be used to later create a contract definition or those that have already been created can be reused.
 The different policies can also be linked so that for example several must be fulfilled at the same time.

-The last step on the part of the data provider should be to create a contract definition.
-A unique ID must be assigned here.
-An existing policy, for example one created in the previous step, can be set as an access policy and contract policy.
+The last step on the part of the data provider should be to publish a data offer.
+A unique Data Offer ID must be assigned here.
+An existing policy, for example one created in the previous step, can be set as an Access Policy and Contract Policy.
 In addition, at least one asset must be selected that should be offered in the ecosystem.
-Difference between Access Policy and Contract Policy: The Access Policy determines which other participants in the ecosystem can see the offer or at what point in time.
-The Contract Policy determines the conditions under which a contract for the data offering may be concluded.

 Difference between Access Policy and Contract Policy: